nv593/Zillow-Analysis/README.md

 # Real Estate Market Analysis in New York

-## Project Overview
+## Introduction

-This project, aims to forecast the future trends of real estate prices across various zip codes in New York using advanced predictive analytics.
-The primary objective is to equip clients with strategic insights for informed investment decisions in the dynamic New York real estate market.
+This comprehensive project leverages advanced predictive analytics to forecast real estate price trends across New York's diverse zip codes.
+It aims to provide strategic insights for informed investment decisions in the dynamic New York real estate market.

 ## Business Problem

-The project addresses a leading real estate investment firm's need to continue its legacy of high-return investments by leveraging data-driven insights to identify promising real estate opportunities in New York.
+We are engaged by a leading real estate investment firm, known for its strategic and data-driven approach to the New York property market.
+The firm seeks to continue its legacy of high-return investments by identifying promising real estate opportunities.
+The key question is: Can we predict the future trends of property prices in New York's diverse zip codes using historical data?

 ## Data Overview